-The first annual First Nation Celebration marks a new era for Indigenous cultural awareness at UON.
+The first annual First Nation Celebration marks a new era for Indigenous cultural awareness at the University of Newcastle.

-The week-long series of both entertaining and educational events organised and run by the Newcastle University Students Association (NUSA) and the Indigenous Collective will assist in supporting and acknowledging First Nation people within the university community.
+The week-long series of both entertaining and educational events organised and run by the University of Newcastle Students Association (UNSA) and the Indigenous Collective will assist in supporting and acknowledging First Nation people within the university community.

-“We’re trying to create a fun atmosphere for our First Nation students at UON and show that we notice them, we’re glad they’re here and we want them here.”
+“We’re trying to create a fun atmosphere for our First Nation students at the University and show that we notice them, we’re glad they’re here and we want them here.”

-The Wollotuka Institute provides cultural support and a safe space for Aboriginal and Torres Strait Islander students and is a fundamental part of UON as explained by Indigenous Enabling Learning Advisor at Wollotuka Hannah Pipe,
+The Wollotuka Institute provides cultural support and a safe space for Aboriginal and Torres Strait Islander students and is a fundamental part of the University as explained by Indigenous Enabling Learning Advisor at Wollotuka Hannah Pipe,